alyn232/Manual_Testing_Project_For_opencart.md/Manual_Testing_Project_For_OpenCart_.md

 <h3>1.4 Test Design</h3>

 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here **(inserati linkul catre fisierul cu testele, in format pdf, word sau csv)**
+The test cases can be accessed here [TestCases.pdf](https://github.com/alyn232/Manual_Testing_Project_For_opencart.md/files/14469842/TestCases.pdf)

 <h3>1.5 Test Implementation</h3>

 The following elements are needed to be ready before the test execution phase begins:

-**(inserati lista de elemente care sunt evaluate in etapa de implementare)**
+-	All the test data is available and reviewed (test data= email examples, password examples, different type of currency, different types of credit cards)
+-	Test environment is validated through smoke testing.
+-	We make sure that all the test data are created (test data= user and password examples, voucher code examples, different types of credit cards)
+-	we prioritize the tests based on risks and business priority

 <h3>1.6.
 Test Execution </h3>

 Test cases are executed on the created test Cycle summary: OpenCart-v1-tests

 Bugs have been created based on the failed tests.
 The complete bug reports can be found here: ![Bugs list](https://github.com/alyn232/Manual_Testing_Project_For_opencart.md/assets/160262559/da609087-4d5f-4b2d-a9dd-4a0112874f69)

 The following is a summary of the bugs that have been found